ianrhamilton/fastlane-plugin-saucectl/config.md

         - '11.0'
 ```

+Therefore the test run will be limited to each class, hence shortening the length of test suites and video recordings.

 ##`test_distribution: 'shard'`

 ![test class distribution](assets/saucectl_test_shard.drawio.png?raw=true "testCase")

-Espresso and Sauce Labs have their own implementation of test sharding for parallel execution, this is **not the same**.
+Espresso and Sauce Labs have their [own implementation of test sharding](https://docs.saucelabs.com/mobile-apps/automated-testing/espresso-xcuitest/espresso/#numshards) for parallel execution, this is **not the same**.
 The fastlane-plugin-saucectl supports cross platform sharding, and this implementation will gather test classes and distribute evenly between specified devices or virtual devices.
 For example, given your project has six test classes, and I create a config with the following config:

 ```ruby